bradbell/xrst/sphinx/test_out/child_example_one.rst

 .. contents::
    :local:

-This section is the first child in this file.
+This page is the first child in this file.
-This file does not contain a begin parent command, so all its sections are children of the section that includes this file.
+This file does not contain a begin parent command, so all its pages are children of the page that includes this file.

 .. meta::
    :keywords: link, second, child